Graham-Cat/Log-Tower-Generator/walkthrough/04_closed_forms.md

 where $B_n(c_1, c_2, \dots, c_n)$ represents the set of **Complete Bell Polynomials** applied to the series of coefficients defined by $c_n$. [^5]

-[^5]: For those unfamiliar with this extraction identity, I've provided a transparently AI-generated tutorial at https://github.com/Graham-Cat/Log-Tower-Generator/blob/main/notebooks/EGF_to_Bell_tutorial.md.
+[^5]: For those unfamiliar with this extraction identity, I've provided a transparently AI-generated tutorial [here](https://github.com/Graham-Cat/Log-Tower-Generator/blob/main/notebooks/EGF_to_Bell_tutorial.md).
 I plan in future to lend my personal voice to the section when time and mental energy allow.

 Hmm.
 Where did $c_0$ go?
 It's there in the first part and gone in the second.